 Some lenders use scores that are specific to your auto history, like the FICO auto score.
 Your auto score takes your credit history to the next level by evaluating the likelihood you'll pay back an auto loan.
 About 90% of car loan lenders use FICO's auto score, credit expert Gerri Detweiler told Grow last year.
 FICO's auto scores range from 250 to 900, and they specifically reflect your creditworthiness for auto loans.
 The better your auto score, the more likely you are to get a lower interest rate on a car loan.

-While you can pay to see your FICO auto score, it's not necessary: Since there are so many different scoring models, experts recommend that you check your regular credit score, which is widely available, and a good indicator of how auto lenders are likely to see you.
+While you can pay to see your FICO auto score, it's not necessary: Since credit scoring models differ, and there are so many of them, experts recommend that you check your regular FICO score, which is widely available, and a good indicator of how auto lenders are likely to see you.

 Before you buy, here's how you can position yourself to receive the best interest rate from an auto lender.